Change accessibility Google translate Change contrast Font size

 All FRA’s will be reviewed annually or sooner if there is a significant change to a premise including:

-• Structural or material changes to the building
+• Structural or material changes to the building.

-• Change in the tenure classification of the property e.g. a change from General
+• Change in the tenure classification of the property e.g., a change from General Needs to Sheltered accommodation (with internal communal areas).

-• Fire, near miss or threat of arson
+• Fire, near miss or threat of arson.

 The outcome of the FRA will be an action plan that sets out a prioritised list of any physical and managerial measures (tasks) to ensure that the risk from fire is maintained at or reduced to an acceptable level.

 Tasks arising from FRA’s will be given a defined target completion date recommended by the Competent Persons undertaking the FRA.
-The FRA task will be updated as the task progresses to completion with a full audit trail and appropriate evidence in place before the task is closed.
+The FRA task will be updated as the task progresses to completion with a full audit trails and appropriate evidence in place before the task is closed.

 All high-risk tasks are phoned through to the Asset Compliance Team by the Assessor from site.
 This will trigger an immediate response to rectify the issue.